How We Documented 95 API Endpoints with OpenAPI and Scalar

 description: 'Email not verified.
 Error body contains {"error": "email_not_verified"}.'

-The : inside "error": "email_not_verified" made the YAML parser treat everything after the colon as a nested mapping value.
+The : inside "error": "email_not_verified" caused the YAML parser to treat everything after the colon as a nested mapping value.
 This is easy to miss when writing YAML by hand, especially in inline descriptions.

-Testing the spec
+Testing the Specification

 func TestSpecContainsAllEndpoints(t *testing.T) {